 The Russian Grand Prix was due to move to Igora Drive, a new circuit near St Petersburg, in 2023.
 Formula 1 terminated the contract to stage the Russian Grand Prix following Russia’s invasion of Ukraine in February 2022,

 Upcoming events at Sochi Autodrom

-The 2022 Formula 1 Russian Grand Prix was scheduled to take place on September 25.
-The race was cancelled on February 25 following Russia’s invasion of Ukraine.
+The 2022 Formula 1 Russian Grand Prix (scheduled for September 25) was cancelled on February 25 following Russia’s invasion of Ukraine.

 How to get there